(What's the Story) Morning Glory?: Background and recording

-Morris claimed the album was recorded in 15 days, at a pace of one song a day.
-"Some Might Say" proved problematic to record: the backing track was recorded in one take after Noel Gallagher and Morris drunkenly listened to the demo and decided the new version was played too fast, and Noel woke the rest of the band to re-record it.
-The backing track was faster than intended, with what Morris described as "a really bad speed up during the first three bars of the first chorus", but the take had to be used because those involved were impressed with Liam's vocals, and Morris had to mix the track three times, using delay and other processing to hide the mistakes.
+Morris claimed the album was recorded in 15 days, at a pace of one song a day, with the first five tracks recorded being "Roll with It", "Hello", "Wonderwall", "Don't Look Back In Anger" and most of "Champagne Supernova", respectively.
 When the album was finished, Morris said it would "wipe the field with any competition ...
 It's astonishing.
 It's the Bollocks for this decade."
 Creation Records boss Alan McGee was similarly enthused, saying that "You just cannot slag this record.
 It's gonna speak to real, working-class lads in a way that a Suede or Radiohead could only dream of doing."
 The album's title was inspired by Noel's friend Melissa Lim answering the phone with the phrase, which is itself derived from a line in the song "The Telephone Hour" from the film Bye Bye Birdie.

 The brickwall mastering technique used during the recording of the album has led to some journalists claiming that it was responsible for initiating the loudness war, as its heavy use of compression, first widely used by Morris on Definitely Maybe, was leaps and bounds beyond what any other album up until then had attempted.
 Music journalist Nick Southall, who has written extensively on the loudness war, commented, "If there's a jump-the-shark moment as far as CD mastering goes then it's probably Oasis."
 In Britpop and the English Music Tradition, Andy Bennett and Jon Stratton noted that as a result of this technique "the songs were especially loud.
 [Liam] Gallagher's voice is foregrounded to the point that it appears to grow out of the mixes of the songs, exposing itself to execute a pseudo-live quality."